 A: No, beginners are always very welcome in our classes.
-You will find a very supportive environment within the class that will enable you to progress at a pace that suits you.
+You will find a very supportive environment within the class that will enable you to progress at a pace that builds a solid foundation of skills..

 Q: Are your Instructors Working with Children Checked?